Projects

 Our Continuous Integration & Deployment (CI/CD) workflows are driven by Docker containers, with the underlying infrastructure leveraging the commendable services offered by Atlassian, including Bitbucket and Pipeline, among others.
 We stand prepared to offer consultation and assistance to your project in order to meet the CI/CD prerequisites, thereby enhancing in-house development and software deployment processes.

-Keyword: CI/CD, Bitbucket, Docker, Unit Test, Code Coverage
+CI/CD, BitBucket, Gitlab, Docker, Unit Test, Code Coverage